mikihau/reading-notes/designing-data-intensive-applications.md

                - better than pessimistic when load is not too high; otherwise causes too many retries that worsen the load
                - also depends on implementation details like tracking granularity that affects overhead
                - can expand to replicas and partitions, achieving high throughput
-               - response time less variable, but long writes more likely to meet a conflict and abort
+               - response time less variable -- reads run on consistent snapshots without locks so it's good for read-heavy applications, but long writes more likely to meet a conflict and abort

 Chapter 8 The Trouble with Distributed Systems
 - unreliable networks